sbensarg/ft_services/srcs/README.txt

 -Deployment checks on the health of your Pod and restarts the Pod's Container if it terminates.
 -Pod is a group of one or more Containers, tied together for the purposes of administration and networking.
 -to create a Deployment that manages a Pod, we need to create object using the declarative object configuration file(yaml file) using kubectl apply -f <directory>.
-- the pod runs a container based on docker image.
+-the pod runs a container based on docker image.

 $ eval $(minikube docker-env)
 $ docker build -t nginx .